 Cancer is a mutation of a person’s cells, that then becomes its own unique organism living inside that person and feeding off of them.

-To severely simplify this, imagine DNA is like binary code, a series of ones and zeros (it actually somewhat is).
+To severely simplify this, imagine DNA is like binary code, a series of ones and zeros.
+It’s actually quadratic, adenine (A), cytosine (C), guanine (G), thymine (T) are the four choices.
+A always pairs with T and C always pairs with G, leaving AT, TA, CG, and GC as your four options because while there’s only two pair combos, their reverse is a different option.
 That code is like a road map of sorts that tells all the stem cells in your body what to become as they replace the cells that naturally die off.
 If this imaginary DNA were a 4-digit code (It’s actually more like 3-billion digits) of 1010 for instance, then all the cells in your body should all have that same 1010 code.

 Now imagine if one of those cells mutates and changes its code to 1011.
 In many instances, it would just die because it’s a bad code that can’t sustain life.
 But occasionally, it is in fact good enough to become viable to live as a new mutant entity.
 That entity may then begin replicating into a bunch of cells that have that new mutated 1011 code instead of the 1010 code they should have.
 Going back to my road map analogy; that code error is akin to your road map now showing roads that aren’t there or missing roads that are.
 This new mutated entity that stops producing new cells for you, and instead becomes its own life-form that feeds off of you is cancer.